Read and report vaccine reactions, harassment and failures.

 Who should not get Pneumococcal vaccine?

-According to the CDC, certain persons should not get PCV13 (pneumococcal conjugate vaccine), or should postpone getting it.
-These persons include:
+According to the CDC, certain individuals should not get pneumococcal conjugate vaccine (PCV), or should postpone getting it.
+These people include:

-• Anyone who has had a life-threatening allergic reaction to: a previous dose of PCV13; a diphtheria toxoid containing vaccine (IE DTaP vaccine); or previous dose of PCV7 vaccine, an earlier version of pneumococcal conjugate vaccine, should not get PCV13.
+- Anyone who has had a life-threatening allergic reaction to: a previous dose of pneumococcal conjugate vaccine (PCV13, PCV15, PCV20 or PCV7 – an earlier version of pneumococcal conjugate vaccine); a diphtheria toxoid containing vaccine (IE DTaP vaccine); or any life-threatening or severe allergies.

-• If you or your child are not feeling well, a discussion with your health care provider about delaying PCV13 vaccination should be considered.
+- If you or your child are not feeling well, a discussion with your health care provider about delaying PCV vaccination should be considered.

 Persons who should not get PPSV23 (pneumococcal polysaccharide vaccine), or should postpone getting the vaccine include: